ftm1337/docs/docs/eTHENA/Benefits/THE.md

 ---

-title: For RETRO Token Holders
+title: For THE Token Holders
-grand_parent: 🎮 elRETRO
+grand_parent: 😎 eTHENA
 parent: Benefits
 has_children:
 nav_order: